- Big 4 firms like Deloitte are quietly moving down-market, targeting India’s 75 million MSMEs.

 “If I can get a PwC or Grant Thornton opinion at the price of a mid-sized firm, why would I look anywhere else?”

-According to Chirag Baid, ex-Big 4 professional and founder: The trust is slowly shifting from Individuals to Platforms!
+According to Chirag Baid, an ex-Big 4 professional, the trust is slowly shifting from Individuals to Platforms!

 Also read: Dear CA Firms, 950+ listed companies to change Auditors….Well, Big 6 wins

-Indian CA firms relaxed in the face of AI?
+CA firms are not relaxed in the face of AI

 “CA firms that I have spoken to are genuinely interested in automating clerical, repetitive work.
 The stuff that interns usually handle.”